yeoman/yeoman.io/app/codelab/index.md

 <p class="authors">By Mehdy Dara</p>

 Allo!
 Allo!
-In this 25-minutes codelab, you build a fully functional web application from scratch with the help of [Yeoman](/) and [FountainJS](http://fountainjs.io).
+In this 25-minutes codelab, you will build a fully functional web application from scratch with the help of [Yeoman](/) and [FountainJS](http://fountainjs.io).
 The sample app will be written in [React](https://facebook.github.io/react/), [Angular2](https://angular.io/) or [Angular1](https://angularjs.org/).

 <p class="mast-intro"><img src="/assets/img/yeoman-008.png"></p>

 Don't know any React or Angular?
 That's okay, we'll walk you through it.
-However we do assume that you have some previous JavaScript experience.
+However, we do assume that you have some previous JavaScript experience.

 ## Build this sample app with Yeoman